Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 Prevention Strategies to Keep Drains Flowing

-Clean your drain catcher after every shower or at minimum once weekly.
-Simply remove accumulated hair and rinse under running water.
-This 30-second task prevents 80-90% of potential clogs according to plumbing professionals.
+Clean your drain catcher after every shower or at minimum once weekly by removing accumulated hair and rinsing it under running water.
+This 30-second task prevents the majority of potential clogs.
 Replace catchers annually or when they show signs of deterioration.

 Regular Maintenance Schedule